HannoReuvers/Webpage-HugoAcademic/content/home/publications.md

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Recent Publications"
+title = "Working Papers & Publications"
 subtitle = ""

 [content]